samueljmurray/martian_robots/README.md

 How To Use
 ----------

-1. Start by defining a grid on the surface of Mars by giving a width and height like this:
+Start by defining a grid on the surface of Mars by giving a width and height like this:

-    ```Grid size(W H): 20 25```
+    Grid size(W H): 20 25

 This will make a grid that is 20 grid spaces wide and 25 grid spaces high.
 The maximum is 50 by 50

-2. Next, you are ready to add robots to the grid.
+Next, you are ready to add robots to the grid.
 Do this by giving them grid coordinates and direction in which to face, like this:

-    ```Robot 1 position (X Y DIR): 5 5 N```
+    Robot 1 position (X Y DIR): 5 5 N

 This will add a robot to the grid at grid coordinates 5 5 facing north.

-3. Give your robot instructions.
+Give your robot instructions.
 The default instructions are:
   - L: Turn the robot 90 degrees anti-clockwise on its current position
   - R: Turn the robot 90 degrees clockwise on its current position
   - F: Move the robot forward by one grid space in the direction it is facing

 Type ```help``` at any time to list these instructions Give your instructions as a string (maximum 100 instructions), like this:

-    ```FFLFLFRFFF```
+    Instrutions for Robot 1: FFLFLFRFFF

 You can only give the robot one string of instructions.
 You will be notified if your robot moves outside the boundaries of the grid.
 When this happens, the robot leaves a scent.
 If you instruct any robot to move off the grid from the same gridpoint, it will reject the instructions.

-4. Once the robot has processed the instructions you will be prompted to add another to the grid.
+Once the robot has processed the instructions you will be prompted to add another to the grid.

 Special Commands
 ----------------